talos/json_diff/README.txt

 with the result.
 Allows exclusion of some keys from the comparison, or in other way to include only some keys.

-The development repository is at https://gitorious.org/json_diff/mainline Patches and pull requests are welcome, but please keep the script compatible with python 2.4.
+The project’s website is at https://fedorahosted.org/json_diff/ Patches and pull requests are welcome, but please keep the script compatible with python 2.4.